 Covers such topics as theories of the origin of life and evolution, reproduction, behavior, natural history, foodborne and infectious disease organisms, ecology and classification of organisms.
 Students will participate in a major dissection as part of the required laboratory sessions.
-Meets for 3 lecture hours and 2.2 laboratory hours per week.
+Lecture and laboratory meet separately each week.
 Must be concurrently enrolled in lab.
 Lab fee: \$75.
 Offered on an as-needed basis.
+This course fulfills the Core Lab Science requirement.

-BIO 160 The Science of Human-Wildlife Interactions: Coyotes in My Backyard
+BIO 160\ The Science of Human-Wildlife Interactions: Coyotes in My Backyard

 News reports of coyotes, bears, fisher cats and other wild animals in our backyards are becoming more common.
 How should we react?
 This course will explore the history of human interactions with wildlife in New England.
 We will consider the ecology and patterns of human settlement in the area and efforts made to control local wildlife.
 A major question considered will be, "What are the rights of wildlife versus the rights of humans?"
-Current scientific research such as the radio-collaring of coyotes in the Boston area will help us understand the activities of these wild animals in our backvards and ways that we can live together.
-Prerequisites: ENG 111, MTH 150 or MTH 240; or permission of the Dean of the School of Liberal Arts and Sciences.
+Current scientific research such as the radio-collaring of coyotes in the Boston area will help us understand the activities of these wild animals in our backyards and ways that we can live together.
+Prerequisites: ENG 111 and Core Mathematics requirement, or permission of the Dean of the School of Liberal Arts.
 Offered on an as-needed basis.
 This course fulfills the Core Distribution Natural Sciences and Mathematics requirement.

-BIO 165 The Science of TV Crime Scene Investigations
+BIO 165\ The Science of TV Crime Scene Investigations

 Can you really catch a criminal in 24 hours?
 This course will challenge the methods and assumptions presented in crime shows from an objective and systematic scientific perspective.
 To form an educated opinion on the validity of the science presented in these shows, students must build a solid foundation in medical biology and forensics.
 In-class activities will provide students with hands-on experience using forensic techniques.
 This is designed as a lab-based course recommended for Criminal Justice, Communications, and Science majors.
-Prerequisites: ENG 111, MTH 150 or MTH 240; or permission of the Dean of the School of Liberal Arts and Sciences.
+Prerequisites: ENG 111 and Core Mathematics requirement, or permission of the Dean of the School of Liberal Arts.
 Offered on an as-needed basis.
 This course fulfills the Core Distribution Natural Sciences and Mathematics requirement.

-BIO 168 The Science of Food: What Are You Eating?
+BIO 168\ The Science of Food: What Are You Eating?

 Trillions of microorganisms live in your gut without which you could not survive.
 Cheese, yogurt, beer and bread: What do they all have in common?
 This course will provide an interactive forum to discuss the science involved in the food we produce and eat.
 Topics may include the following: a brief review of human nutrition, a description and discussion of food organisms in the modern diets, chemical reactions involved in food preparation and the environmental impact of dietary choices.
-Prerequisites: ENG 111, MTH 150 or MTH 240; or permission of the Dean of the School of Liberal Arts and Sciences.
+Prerequisites: ENG 111 and Core Mathematics requirement, or permission of the Dean of the School of Liberal Arts.
 Offered on an as-needed basis.
 This course fulfills the Core Distribution Natural Sciences and Mathematics requirement.